rdx7cf/vim-syntax-testolang/README.md

-# A Vim Syntax file for TESTO-lang
+# TESTO-lang Vim Additions: Syntax Highlighting, Tab Insertions ...

 ## Installation
 Copy all the directories into `~/.vim`.